thomasrobertgee/recipe-app/frontend/README.md

     - Scrapes specific, high-value categories (e.g., "Meat & Seafood", "Fruit & Vegetables").
     - **Dynamically handles pagination**, scraping all available pages for each category automatically.
     - Extracts detailed price information, including unit prices (e.g., per kg).
+- **Price Fluctuation Tracker:** When viewing specials, users can click on an item to see a chart of its price history over the past several weeks.
 - **AI-powered recipe generation** that uses a user's saved preferences and pantry items to create tailored recipes.
-- **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry.
+- **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry, including a "Quick Add" section for common items.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
 - **Intelligent Shopping List:** A dynamic list that consolidates ingredients, calculates costs, and tracks spending against a user's budget.
 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.